-- 1. Employees have an entitlement in proportion to the size of their employment for the necessary care of their ill - partner - blood relative in the first degree (parents, adoptive parents, children, adoptive children) - blood relative in the second degree (grandparent, grandchild, brother, sister) - · person who are part of their household - person with whom they are in another kind of social relationship, insofar as the care directly arises from that relationship and should in all reasonableness be provided by them. - 2.
+- 1. Employees have an entitlement in proportion to the size of their employment for the necessary care of their ill partner - blood relative in the first degree (parents, adoptive parents, children, adoptive children) - blood relative in the second degree (grandparent, grandchild, brother, sister) - person who are part of their household - person with whom they are in another kind of social relationship, insofar as the care directly arises from that relationship and should in all reasonableness be provided by them. - 2.
 The period of short-team care leave in the event of illness is no more than ten working days per calendar year and is paid. - 3.
 The period of long-term care leave in the event of life-threatening illness is no more than six weeks per situation, of which four weeks fully paid and two weeks at 50% of their remuneration.
 At the employee's request, this long-term care leave may be extended.
 The employer determines the duration of the extended long-term care leave and any additional conditions. - 4.
 During extended long-term care leave, employees are entitled to - at least 50% of their remuneration during the first two weeks of the extension; further extensions of care leave are in principle unpaid - full accrual of pension and social security entitlements - vacation leave in order to compensate for the unpaid part of the extended long-term care leave - vacation leave immediately following the extended long-term care leave. - The employer shall allow the employee to take vacation leave immediately following the extended care leave. - 5.
 The period of long-term care leave for the care of a person who is ill or in need of help as referred to in paragraph 1 is no more than six weeks per situation and is unpaid. - 6.
-The employee can take unpaid leave to provide informal care. - 7.
+The employee can take unpaid leave to provide informal care.
+Per 12 months, the employee is entitled to a maximum of 4 times the number of hours that the employee works per week.
+In consultation with the employer, the employee can spread the hours taken on leave.
+The pension premium will continue to be paid in full during this unpaid leave, taking into account the usual partition of the premium between employer and employee. - 7.
 During the unpaid care leave pension accrual continues to be based on the number of working hours prior to the leave.
 The full pension premiums (including the employer contribution) are borne by the employee. - 8.
 The request for leave as defined in this article may be refused or withdrawn if there are pressing operational interests. - 9.
 The employer may require the employee to make plausible that care of a person as referred to in the first paragraph is necessary due to illness or life-threatening illness.